bfetler/project_management/README.md

 + Release to customers!
 + Communicate well to stakeholders.
 + Get revenue.
-+ Gather / monitor feedback.
++ Gather and monitor feedback.
-+ Track unreleased features (for next sprint / release), bugs,  unresolved issues
++ Track unreleased features (for next sprint or release), bugs, unresolved issues
-+ Add fixes / patches as needed.
++ Add fixes or patches as needed.
 + Plan for product end-of-life if needed.
 + Review lessons learned, retrospective.